The Club has 2 identical Fox 440 power boats fitted with

 if the boat is immobilised.

-- Boat must be returned for overnight mooring on its SG pontoon berth except with prior authorisation by an SGBA officer.
+- Boats must be returned for overnight mooring on the SG pontoon berth except with prior authorisation by an SGBA officer.

 - Speed limit 6 Knots.